a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 In order to mantain a certain level of generalization, you will often need to define and use variables in your script:

-- A variable is a character string to which we assign a value.readability
+- A variable is a character string to which we assign a value.
 - Variables are symbolic references to chunks of memory *i.e* they are pointers to the actual data.
 - Variables’ names are traditionally declared in capital letters.
 - Values assigned to a variables are made accessible to commands using the $ sign followed by the variable name.